Frequently Asked Questions about Hungary

 Will I need a car?

 Hungary has a great public transportation network that connects all areas of the country.
 While cars are convenient when travelling outside of the larger cities they are not absolutely necessary.
-In larger cities like Budapest, it is best to use public transportation as the quality of the roads is not always up to the standards Western Europeans and North Americans would be used to, and there is a fair amount of traffic congestion during peak hours.
+In Budapest, there is a comprehensive public transport system consisting of buses, trains, trams and a metro.

 How bad is the weather in winter?